Linux shell tutorial

 You can see that when we list the directory contents, file names and directory names are different colors to help identify the different files and directories.
 Although color highlighting is common with most shells, not all shells do this by default.

-If we could not tell by the color of the names, we could always check which of these files are directories by invoking ls with the -l (long list) option.
+If we could not tell by the color of the names, we could use the ls with the -l (long list) option.

 The additional information includes the following.